fin81985/applied-statistics/README.md

 - All random simulations should use a fixed seed for reproducibility (e.g., `np.random.seed(42)`).
 - Plots and results should include clear labels, legends, and descriptions to facilitate interpretation.
-# Statistics for Data Analytics

-**Module:** Applied Statistics
-**Author:** Finian Doonan

-## Overview
-This repository contains a Jupyter Notebook with four simulation-based exercises covering key topics in applied statistics, including randomisation tests, sampling variability, hypothesis testing, and ANOVA.
-All analysis is performed using Python and is fully reproducible.

----

-## Exercises

-### 1. Lady Tasting Tea (Extended)
-- Extension of Fisher’s classic experiment to 12 cups (8 tea-first, 4 milk-first)
-- Monte Carlo simulation to estimate the probability of a perfect classification by chance
-- Comparison with the original 8-cup experiment

-### 2. Normal Distribution
-- Sampling from a standard normal distribution
-- Comparison of sample (`ddof=1`) vs population (`ddof=0`) standard deviation
-- Visualisation of bias and variability for small samples

-### 3. t-Tests and Type II Error
-- Simulation-based analysis of Type II error rates
-- Effect of increasing mean difference on statistical power
-- Results summarised with informative plots

-### 4. ANOVA vs Multiple t-Tests
-- Comparison of one-way ANOVA and pairwise t-tests across three groups
-- Illustration of inflated Type I error when using multiple t-tests
-- Justification for ANOVA as the preferred method

 ---